chanan-hash/Monopoly/Readme.md

 If player lands on this slot, he misses the next turn, and if there is money there he takes it.

 ### Board
+The board is assembled from the slots.
+It is a vector of slots, so we can always add more if we want to increase the board, or add new slots to our game.
+In the regular case we have 40 slots, each slots is placed according to the regular monopoly board.
+We also have outside of the `Board` class **gui** fucntions, that if we want we can chage it and implement it everyone in it's own way, more details on the gui furthre in this file.
+For now we can say we've put it in the `Board.hpp` and `Board.cpp` files (outside of the class) for **faster compilation time**

 ### Monopoly - game logic